Dubbo RAAF Stores Depot

-The Dubbo RAAF Stores Depot is a heritage-listed former Royal Australian Air Force (RAAF) stores depot located at Cobra Street, Dubbo in the Dubbo Regional Council local government area of New South Wales, Australia.
-The depot was designed by Sidney Williams & Co and built from 1940 to 1943.
-It is also known as Dubbo RAAF Stores Depot (former) and was formerly named No. 5 Stores Depot (1942); No. 6 Stores Depot (1942–52); No. 2 Stores Depot Detachment D (1952–92) and Defence National Storage and Distribution Centre Detachment (1992-1995).
+The Dubbo RAAF Stores Depot is a heritage-listed former Royal Australian Air Force (RAAF) stores depot in Dubbo, New South Wales, Australia.
+The depot, located on Cobra Street, was designed by Sidney Williams & Co and built from 1940 to 1943.
+It is also known as Dubbo RAAF Stores Depot (former) and was formerly named No. 5 Stores Depot (1942); No. 6 Stores Depot (1942–52); No. 2 Stores Depot Detachment D (1952–92) and Defence National Storage and Distribution Centre Detachment (1992–1995).
 The property is owned by private companies, Andorra Developments and Belmorgan Property Development.
 The depot was added to the New South Wales State Heritage Register on 29 June 2004.